-In 1992 she earned her Bachelor of Science in Anthropology at Central Washington University (CWU) in Ellensburg, Washington.
-After, as a professional archaeological crew member, she surveyed two pre-contact Native American sites and two historical sites in Washington State.
+In 1992 Arlene earned her Bachelor of Science in Anthropology at Central Washington University (CWU) in Ellensburg, Washington.
+After, as an archaeological crew member, she surveyed two pre-contact Native American sites and two historical sites in Washington State.
 In 1998 she returned to CWU and completed two years of study in the Resource Management Masters of Science program, where she focused on the Cultural Resource Management (Archaeology) track.